ctranstrum/chuck/BUILD.md

-\* You could also use a Bourns [PES12-40S][encoder] EC12 detentless encoder, or an encoder from another manufacturer, but the Bourns encoder is designed to have its detents with both A and B set to low, so another option is likely to draw more power, and thus isn't the best choice for a wireless build.
+\* You could also use a Bourns [PES12-40S][encoder] EC12 detentless encoder, or an encoder from another manufacturer, but the Bourns encoder is designed to have its detents with both A and B set to low, so a different option is likely to draw more power, and thus isn't the best choice for a wireless build.

 ## Useful equipment